Michigano/alx-system_engineering-devops/0x03_shell_variables_expansions/README.md

-This is understanding shell variables and expansions
+This is to understand variables and expansions